Hiro-KE/TodoList/README.md

 # TodoList
-Small program representing a TODO list
+a C program representing a TODO list